steven2024/xfce-winxp-tc-installer/README.md

 # Windows XP Theme Installer
 **Overview**

-This PyGTK-based GUI program automates the installation process of the [xfce-winxp-tc](https://github.com/rozniak/xfce-winxp-tc) theme on Linux systems.
+This PyGObject-based GUI program automates the installation process of the [xfce-winxp-tc](https://github.com/rozniak/xfce-winxp-tc) theme on Linux systems.
 It simplifies the installation steps that currently require manual compilation and package installation.

 **Current Progress**

-The current UI of the PyGTK program is simple and user-friendly.
+The current UI of the PyGObject program is simple and user-friendly.
 It recreates the Windows XP OOBE.
 You can click a button to install the winxp-xfce-tc theme.

 - ***Note***
     - The installation functionality for the winxp-xfce-tc theme has not been implemented yet.
 The current focus has been on developing the user interface and ensuring it is ready for the installation features.